aiegoo/documentation/pages/mydoc/mydoc_aboutsite.md

                 </div>
                 <div class="media-body">
                     <h4 class="media-heading">Jetbot gazebo</h4>
-                    <p>I have used RViz to create this plugin to be used in my Gazebo simulatorLorem ipsum dolor sit amet, consectetur adipisicing elit.
-Illo itaque ipsum sit harum.</p>
+                    <p>I have used RViz to create this plugin to be used in my Gazebo simulator.</p>
                 </div>
             </div>
             <div class="media">